-Majors and minors who fail to earn the minimum passing grade ("C-") in a class required by their program of study in Journalism and Strategic Media more than three times will be dropped from the program.
+Majors and minors who fail to earn the minimum passing grade (C-) in a class required by your program of study in Journalism & Strategic Media after three attempts will be dropped from the program.

-Students may not use or submit work from a previous course, even if it is the same course being repeated, to fulfill requirements for assignments in another course.
-If students wish to substantially rework the original submission, or to work with the same general idea, that may be permissible upon discussion with and written approval from the professor of the current course.
-All written work will be checked for policy adherence via TurnItIn.com.
-All creative work will be checked for policy adherence by the professor and judged against previous submissions.
-The only exception to this policy is the student's online portfolio and its attendant pieces (for example, the résumé and logo).
+You may not use or submit work from a previous course, even if it is the same course being repeated, to fulfill requirements for assignments in another course.
+Substantially reworking the original submission, or working with the same general idea, may be permissible upon discussion and with written approval from the professor of the current course.